DevanshuKumarDev/NezoFlex/README.md

 ## Technologies and concepts used

-1.Similarity score and levenshtein distance
+1. Similarity score and levenshtein distance

-2.Html,css,js for front end
+2. HTML, CSS, JS for front end

-3.Flask for backend
+3. Flask for backend

-4.TMDB API to get the data regarding movies.
+4. TMDB API to get the data regarding movies.

 There are many more, which are mentioned in requirements.txt